btcreversal/derogoldcash/README.md

 If you have errors on this step about not being able to find the following static libraries, you may need to update your cmake.
 Open 'Visual Studio Installer' and click 'Update'.

-- `MSBuild DeroGold.sln /p:Configuration=Release /p:Platform=Win32 /p:PlatformToolset=v141 /m`
+- `MSBuild derogoldcash.sln /p:Configuration=Release /p:Platform=Win32 /p:PlatformToolset=v141 /m`

 The binaries will be in the `src/Release` folder when you are complete.

 - `cd src`
 - `cd Release`
-- `DeroGoldd.exe --version`
+- `derogoldcashd.exe --version`

 #### AARCH64/ARM64 (non-Raspberry)
 When building on latest Armbian supported for your board, follow linux GCC instructions above.